Opioid Use Disorder Treatment

 How to prescribe:

-- Obtain a waiver from the Substance Abuse & Mental Health Services Administration (SAMHSA)
+- For treating up to 30 patients: Obtain a waiver from the Substance Abuse & Mental Health Services Administration (SAMHSA) and submit a Notice of Intent

 - Completely blocks opioid receptors and is used after detoxification to prevent relapse